ConsciousObserver/SshTunnellingWithDocker/JavaSocksProxyTest/README.md

 This Project provides an Apache docker contaienr that we can SSH to using user 'foo' and password 'bar'

-This is used to test SSH tunnelling and proxy.
+This is used to test SSH tunneling and proxy.

 A Spring Boot java project is provided to test SOCKS proxy.